Everything you need to know about Triphala

 Triphala is very useful in the treatment of obesity.

-1. Triphala is consumed in a dose of 1 teaspoon, 2 times a day, after food with a cup of water, for the purpose of weight loss.
+1. Triphala is consumed in a dose of 1 teaspoon, 2 times a day, after food with a cup of water, for weight loss.

 1. Triphala is administered in a dose of 1 teaspoon mixed with a teaspoon of honey.
-This paste is swallowed with water, before or after food, once or two times a day.
+This paste is swallowed with water, before or after food, once or twice daily.

-How to use Triphala for the Fistula problem?
+How do you use Triphala to solve the fistula problem?

 • Curing fistula just with Triphala cannot be guaranteed.
 However, symptoms can be improved.